-- (a) The Parties shall meet every four (4) months or as often as required to review outstanding grievances filed with the Labour Relations Board to determine by mutual agreement those grievances suitable for this process, and shall set dates and locations for hearings of groups of grievances considered suitable for expedited arbitration. - (b) All grievances shall be considered suitable for and resolved by expedited arbitration except grievances in the nature of: - (1) dismissals; - (2) rejection on probation; - (3) suspensions in excess of twenty (20) workdays; - (4) policy grievances; - (5) grievances requiring substantial interpretation of a provision of the Collective Agreement; - (6) grievances requiring presentation of extrinsic evidence; - (7) grievances where a Party intends to raise a preliminary objection; - (8) demotions.
+- (a) The parties shall meet as often as required to review outstanding grievances and attempt to resolve them prior to proceeding to arbitration. - (b) All grievances shall be considered suitable for and resolved by expedited arbitration except grievances in the nature of: - (1) dismissals; - (2) rejection on probation; - (3) suspensions in excess of 20 workdays; - (4) policy grievances; - (5) grievances requiring substantial interpretation of a provision of the Collective Agreement; - (6) grievances requiring presentation of extrinsic evidence; - (7) grievances where a party intends to raise a preliminary objection; - (8) demotions.